 In an environment with much reflections (such as most office environments) there will not be much difference in coverage of the internal and external antennas.
 Some areas that are covered by the internal antennas will not be covered by the external and vice versa.
-In an environment with low reflections the somewhat directional behaviour (forward bias) of the internal antennas will be noticeable, see Figure 11.
+In an environment with low reflections the somewhat directional behaviour (forward bias) of the internal antennas will be noticeable, see Figure 14.
+Antenna pattern of the Internal and External Antennas, page 25.
 It may be worth trying to place base stations horizontally in order to get more vertical coverage in for example stair wells.
-Figure 12 and Figure 13 show the antenna patterns for IPBS2/IPBS3 and DB1.
+Figure 15.
+IPBS2/IPBS3 and DB1 Internal Antenna Pattern, Normal Position, page 26 and Figure 16.
+IPBS2/IPBS3 and DB1 Internal Antenna Pattern, 90-degree Position, page 26 show the antenna patterns for IPBS2/IPBS3 and DB1.

-Figure 11.
+Figure 14.
 Antenna pattern of the Internal and External Antennas